logo.jpeg - 8KbVISITORS' GALLERY

 HOFNER MODEL 4600

 Very thin 1.25" body with twin Venetian cutaways.
 Rounded body sides (no body binding), and with a bolt-on neck.
-The 4600 was made for a short time between 1968 and 1970.
+Some guitars were finished in a two-tone Black/Red sunburst, and others in a Black/Red/Yellow sunburst.
+The 4600 was made for a short time between 1966 and 1970.
+A bass version, the 500/6 model, was produced during the same period.

-The base model, without vibrato.
+The base version, without vibrato and in the Black/Red Sunburst.
 This particular example has black control knobs fitted.
 These seem to have appeared on several Hofner semi's around about 1969.
 Owned by Asbjorn Bonvick in Norway.

 • c1969 HOFNER MODEL 4600/E3/V